 Across five (and soon to be six albums), the Sheffield group have grown into a formidable, stadium-conquering rock band.
 But where did they start?
 Essentially, the story is thus: the Monkeys as a small band in the north of England; the Monkeys releasing the fastest selling British debut album of all time; the Monkeys as men with long-hair and beards who get featured in the LA Times ahead of the release of their new album Tranquility Base Hotel & Casino.

-What we do know, however, are the stages of the Arctic Monkeys career—those different flavors that have, over the years, melded together and made them the globally recognized band they are today.
+What we do know, however, are the stages of the Arctic Monkeys career – those different flavours that have, over the years, melded together and made them the globally recognised band they are today.
 Maybe you’re 15 years old and have come across the Arctic Monkeys in their most recent AM phase and would like to delve into their back catalogue.
 Or perhaps you’re still hanging from 2007 and haven’t listened to anything past Favourite Worst Nightmare and don’t understand what the fuss is about.
 Whoever you are, we’ve got you.
 This is The Guide to Getting into Arctic Monkeys.

 So You Want To Get Into: The “I’ll Kick Your Head In” But Still Be a Sweetheart About It B-Sides of Arctic Monkeys

-Likely walking home from band practice in the rain, supermarket hair-gel slipping down their acne covered foreheads, Turner, Cook, drummer Matt Helders and original bassist Andy Nicholson put in the hours and emerged a few months later with their first gig booking—a show at a small pub in Sheffield city center called the Grapes in June, 2003, of which there is sadly no footage.
+Likely walking home from band practice in the rain, supermarket hair-gel slipping down their acne covered foreheads, Turner, Cook, drummer Matt Helders and original bassist Andy Nicholson put in the hours and emerged a few months later with their first gig booking – a show at a small pub in Sheffield city centre called the Grapes in June, 2003, of which there is sadly no footage.

 Playlist: "Chun Li Flying Bird Kick" / "Bigger Boys and Stolen Sweethearts" / "Stickin' To The Floor" / "7" / "No Buses" / "Temptation Greets You Like Your Naughty Friend" / "Da Frame 2R" / "Nettles" / "The Bakery"